 Reacting upon the architecture monographs, history and theory books, edited volumes, essays, and compilations that constitute our libraries and bookstores, one can’t help but wonder: which books have we produced over the last 35 years that serve as the foundation of our contemporary context?
 What are the most important, insightful, and relevant contributions to contemporary knowledge in architecture today?

 The New York Architecture Book Fair seeks to address these questions around the future of books.

-The first edition of the New York Architecture Book Fair, presented in May and June of 2018, will take the form of an exhibition at Storefront’s gallery space and a network of pop-up architecture book collections in partnership with local bookstores and cultural organizations throughout the city and an installation Architecture Books at Storefront for Art and Architecture.
+The first edition of the New York Architecture Book Fair, opening in June 18-23 of 2018, will take the form of a Bookstore Network of pop-up architecture book collections in partnership with local bookstores and cultural organizations throughout the city and an installation Architecture Books at Storefront for Art and Architecture.

 With an archeological and projective twist, the project seeks to celebrate and evaluate both existing and missing volumes of a history still in the writing.

 Leading up to the book fair, Storefront launches a ten-month series of discussions and programs, including a series of Book Salons in private libraries, and a Global Survey of Architecture Books aimed at reflecting upon the last thirty-five years of architecture and book production in a global context.